Afshin-Zanganeh/control-machine/README.md

 [watch demo video](https://www.aparat.com/v/Qe7y2)

-This project connects to mqtt server of the physical Car by mqtt protocol and dispath commands to drive and control the car.
+This project connects to mqtt server of the physical Car by mqtt protocol and dispatch commands to drive and control the car.
 It is the Embedded Real-Time Systems and IoT course project.

 Desktop Website:
 ![desktop website](./screenshots/desktop.png)